Systems with heat recovery for a comfortable indoor climate

 + Do exterior duct runs need to be insulated?

-Yes, exterior duct runs must be insulated with an air permeable to R5 or better to prevent cold intake air from causing condensation to form on the duct.
+Yes, exterior duct runs must be insulated to R5 or better with air/vapor-impermeable insulation to prevent cold intake air from causing condensation to form on the duct.
 We recommend Zehnder’s ComfoPipe, which is already insulated, airtight and very simple to install.

 + Do interior duct runs neeed to be insulated?